lastweek/lastweek.github.io/docs/notes/trace.md

   - tracepoints
   - eBPF

-For all these tools, I tend to think this way:
+For all these tools, we can think this way:

   - Tracing needs two parts, `1)` __Mechanims to get data and do callback.__ This means we need a way to let our tracing/profiling code got invoked on a running system.
 This can be static